 I put a lot of thought into everything I do.
 Ok, well, maybe not everything.
-I don’t agonise over which body wash to use when I hop into the shower, or give much consideration to which pyjamas I will wear to lounge around the house each evening, but generally speaking, most of my actions are well thought out.
+I don’t agonize over which body wash to use when I hop into the shower or give much consideration to which pajamas I will wear to lounge around the house each evening, but generally speaking, most of my actions are well thought out.
 Even though I didn’t agonize over that body wash, I did think about it.
 I bought the store brand because it was cheap and has the exact same ingredient list as the fancy one.
-And the reason it didn’t take me ages to choose my pyjamas is because I have a formula for which ones I wear.
+And the reason it didn’t take me ages to choose my pajamas is because I have a formula for which ones I wear.
 It’s an algorithm based on cleanliness and coziness.

-I organise my outfits primarily based on weather – which is one of the reasons I also obsessively keep track of the forecast – but also on colour, style, mood, and what I’ve recently worn.
-Every morning, after I get dressed, I take a selfie to document my outfit, and then put these pics into an album on my ipad, so I can quickly access every outfit I’ve worn that year.
+I organize my outfits primarily based on weather – which is one of the reasons I also obsessively keep track of the forecast – but also on colour, style, mood, and what I’ve recently worn.
+Every morning, after I get dressed, I take a selfie to document my outfit and then put these pics into an album on my iPad, so I can quickly access every outfit I’ve worn that year.
 This way I avoid duplicating an outfit too often.
 These albums also serve as outfit inspiration, as there exist so many possible combinations of my clothing items that I often forget ideas, and even forget what I own.
-When I bought my most recent condo, I insisted on having a dressing room which serves as an immense walk-in closet, where I can see all my clothes, organised by colour, which helps in visualising outfits.
-Some might ask why I put so much time and effort (and money?) into such a thing, noting that it seems frivolous as best, and an utter waste of time at worst.
+When I bought my most recent condo, I insisted on having a dressing room which serves as an immense walk-in closet, where I can see all my clothes, organized by colour, which helps in visualizing outfits.
+Some might ask why I put so much time and effort (and money?) into such a thing, noting that it seems frivolous at best, and an utter waste of time at worst.
 But again, for me, it’s fun.
 And I’ve reached a point where not doing it seems weird.

 Other things I diligently track are my exercise and diet.
 I use an app called MyFitnessPal for that.
 I started using it about three years ago when I wanted to get a bit more fit, and I figured it would help motivate me to work out and eat healthier.
 It has worked fantastically in this regard, but like my time tracker, I mostly use it at this point because I’m compelled to.
 I just can’t not.
 A while back I got bored with all the food logging and thought about taking a break, but I couldn’t stand the idea of not having a ledger of this information.
 Being able to look back at these stats on my life is very interesting to me.

 I guess what it comes down to is that I really love statistics.
-I’ve never been overly fond of math, so when I needed to take a stats course in University I was worried.
-Fortunately I was pleasantly surprised to find stats fascinating!
-I still track a lot of stats at my paid job, even though I don’t work in the data department any more, simply because it’s interesting to me.
+I’ve never been overly fond of math, so when I needed to take a stats course at University I was worried.
+Fortunately, I was pleasantly surprised to find stats fascinating!
+I still track a lot of stats at my paid job, even though I don’t work in the data department anymore, simply because it’s interesting to me.
 So much so that I find it a bit weird when others aren’t similarly fascinated.

 I tell my S.O. tells people about my life stats they admit that they too would love to have such data about their own lives, but they don’t want to do the work of gathering such information.
 I always agree that they are correct in believing it would be too much work.
 So far I’ve never met anyone that I think would enjoy this tracking the way I do.
 I’m sure such people exist though.
 I mean, the app wasn’t invented specifically for me.
 So what do you think?
 Are you a kindred spirit?
 Do you want to track your time so obsessively?
-Or do you think I’m nuts?
+Or am I wasting my time?